svatusak1/maturitni_prace/README.md

-exit loops*Rogalo* a simple programming language compiled with LVMM
+*Rogalo* a simple programming language tokenize with flex, parsed with bison and compiled with LVMM

 Author: Jakub Svatuška
 Supervisor: Pavel Kryl